DeeZee-glitch/HappyNewYear2026/README.md

 - **Supabase JS Client**: For database functionality
   - CDN: `https://cdn.jsdelivr.net/npm/@supabase/supabase-js@2`
-  - Used for storing and retrieving birthday wishes
+  - Used for storing and retrieving New Year wishes

 ### No Build Process Required